Oracy

 Our pupils have demonstrated a high increase in contributions to the community, more children have attended presentations and singing events at the local churches and homes for the elderly.
 Previously children lacked the confidence to sing publicly and talk publicly, now through the Key Stage targets all children have been given opportunities and presented through a range of audiences.
 Visitors regularly comment on how articulate and respectful our Red Oak children are.

 During 2019-2020 we had a high priority on developing debating, discussing and presentation skills.
 This was approached by setting termly targets for each year group.
 The impact was phenomenal.
 100% of pupils in Year 1 participated in the Christmas performance with a speaking part!
-Similarly all other year groups met their targets including Year 3 and 4 pupils writing and performing their own poems to the class.
+Similarly, all other year groups met their targets including Year 3 and 4 pupils writing and performing their own poems to the class.
 Confidence has increased and even children that were apprehensive have developed their passion for performing to an audience.

 The PHF (Paul Hamelyn Foundation) project helped staff to develop the skills of scaffolding learning to be adaptive to the needs of all learners through considering different approaches to express themselves.
 This was through the medium of drama and dance, supported by professional dance artists.
 Pupils developed performances and short plays and performed to peers confidently and with improved confidence.
-A range of strategies were demonstrated using speeches, presentations supported by posters, powerpoints or expressive move and music.
+A range of strategies were demonstrated using speeches, presentations supported by posters, PowerPoints or expressive move and music.
 The pupils showed increased awareness of the audience, subject content, appropriate subject related vocabulary, emotive language and rhetorical techniques including humour, irony etc.

 How are we teaching Oracy at Red Oak?

-We have a multi-layered approach to develop Oracy and we are using the 4 domains set out by Voice 21; physical, linguistic, cognitive and social and emotional.
+We have a multi-layered approach to developing Oracy and we are using the 4 domains set out by Voice 21; physical, linguistic, cognitive and social and emotional.
 In the Early Years, a high focus is given to the physical development of speech and positive talk.
 It is essential that all domains are developed effectively as children progress through our school.
 During the first year of our project, we focussed on the physical and linguistic domains.
-In our second year, we are focussing on the cognitive and the social and emotional domains.
+In our second year, we focussed on the cognitive and the social and emotional domains.
 Through our Key Stage plans, we plan purposeful opportunities which enable children to take part in exploratory talk and listen carefully to one another.
 Teachers and adults in school model effective talk and listening skills.
-Whilst higher order (tier 3) vocabulary is shared and taught throughout the school.
+Higher order (tier 3) vocabulary is shared and taught throughout the school.

 Voice 21, Oracy Strands.